Illvidri/webcrawler/README.md

 # webcrawler
- A poorly designed webcrawler made to find all pages in a website related to that website
+ A poorly made webcrawler designed to find all page links in a webpage related to that webpage

+Use large network links at your own risk